gvwilson/thirdbit/src/fiction/iffy/index.md

 in a language she didn't recognize.

-If the Antarctic Peninsula was an arm reaching toward Patagonia, Rothera was the bump on its elbow.
+If the Antarctic Peninsula was an arm reaching toward Patagonia, Buhr was the bump on its elbow.
 The two-lane highway beneath them climbed one ridge after another, each drop a little shallower than the one before.
 Arctic willow, cotton grass, and purple lupins grew wherever there was soil.